 Bluetooth does not work with passive tags, and hence, cannot be used in applications that involve their use.

 This is not quite the right question to ask.
 In the debate of NFC Vs Bluetooth neither is any better or worse than the other.

 Both are somewhat similar technologies with almost similar features.
-Both have their distinct pros and cons depending upon how you use it.
+Both have their distinct pros and cons depending on how you use them.